arjungarg07/arjungarg07/README.md

 ### (नमस्ते) hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-hi, I'm [Arjun Garg](https://lu.ma/arjun), a computer science junior and a software developer from India. i like to reflect on ideas that struck at midnight and build automation tools to boost productivity. i love devising a better problem-solving method for challenging tasks and learn new technologies and tools if the need arises. .
+hi, I'm [Arjun Garg](https://lu.ma/arjun), a computer science junior and a software developer from India. i like to reflect on ideas that struck at midnight and build automation tools to boost productivity. loves devising a better problem-solving method for challenging tasks and learn new technologies and tools if the need arises.
 I take great care in the architecture and code quality of the things i build.

-I am a open source enthu who loves to collaborate and share knowledge with other contributors.
+i am a open source enthu who loves to collaborate and share knowledge with other contributors.
 Currently a member of TSC at [AsyncAPI Initiative](https://github.com/asyncapi) 🚀

   <img align="right" alt="GIF" src="./developer.gif" width="500" height="320" />